 The history of tennis shoes dates back to the mid-19th century.
 Athletic shoes wouldn’t have been possible without the invention of vulcanized rubber by Charles Goodyear.
 The slip-resistant material was perfect for use in all sorts of footwear, as well as car tires.

 This is why some people use tennis shoes and sneakers interchangeably.
 Most sportswear, including shoes, dates back to around this time.

 In modern times, however, using the two to refer to exactly the same shoe isn’t exactly correct.
 This comes down to one crucial detail.

 Tennis shoes serve sport-specific purposes.
 Sneakers are more all-purpose and all-inclusive.
-All tennis shoes are sneakers, but not all sneakers are tennis shoes.

 What sets tennis shoes, running shoes, weightlifting shoes, and sneakers apart?
 The answer is purpose.
 What a shoe is meant to do will influence its design.